oVirt/ovirt-site/source/release/4.3.6/index.md

 # oVirt 4.3.6 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.3.6 Sixth Release Candidate as of September 25, 2019.
+The oVirt Project is pleased to announce the availability of the 4.3.6 release as of September 26, 2019.

 oVirt is a free open-source distributed virtualization solution, designed to manage your entire enterprise infrastructure.